pshihn/shihn.ca/posts/2019/basic-rasterization.md

   <img loading="lazy" width="159" height="204" src="/stuff/posts/rasterization/triangle.png" alt="Triangle rasterized">
 </figure>

-Algebra and Geometry gives us equations to describe shapes and lines, but when these shapes are projected on an array of pixels, they are continuous functions living in a digitized space.
-Consider a line, which can be described by the equation `y = ax + b`.
+Algebra and Geometry give us equations to describe shapes and lines, but when these shapes are projected on an array of pixels, they are continuous functions living in a digitized space.
+Consider a line, which can be described by the equation <code style="white-space: nowrap;">y = ax + b</code>.
 For all values of `x`, there is a corresponding `y`.
 This is a continuous function, but when drawing on a screen, you have to work with a discrete two-dimensional array of pixels.
-Rasterization would involve taking the continuious line, and figuring out which specific pixels to use to draw the line.
+Rasterization would involve taking the continuous line, and figuring out which specific pixels to use to draw the line.

 ## What does it have to do with drawing with Emojis?